kanyun157/tuxracer-vr/README.md

 src/etr
  ```

-* Don't rotate the rift if using extended mode.
-Keep it in its default portrait mode.
 * On Linux the Oculus SDK only supports extended mode.. whether using Xinerama or as separate displays via the DISPLAY environment variable.
 * Please make sure your oculusd or ovrd service is running and issue src/etr from the root build directory.
 * Use F2 or F9 key to toggle to the rift and back.